LITS Services FAQ: Fall 2020

 Bryn Mawr and TriCollege library materials can be requested via Tripod.

-Stacks areas will be closed in all BMC libraries.
-We’ll page items daily from Canaday, Carpenter, and Collier.
+Stacks areas are closed in all BMC libraries.
+Library staff page items daily from Canaday, Carpenter, and Collier.
 Requested items will be available for pickup from the Canaday and Carpenter circulation desks during open hours.
 You’ll receive an email notification when your items are ready for pickup (they’ll already be checked out to you – we’ll just pass you a stack!)

 We have lifted the summer restrictions on the number of items patrons can request.
 Most formerly non-circulating resources at Carpenter can now be checked out.
 Some items (double folios; irreplaceable volumes like excavation reports) will remain in-house use only, but community members can request access to these books by appointment.

-There will be a 72-hour quarantine of returned materials, but not a quarantine on materials you request (our student team will be taking safety precautions when paging books that we would not expect people using books at home to do.)
+There is a 72-hour quarantine of returned materials, but not a quarantine on materials you request (our student team will be taking safety precautions when paging books that we would not expect people using books at home to do.)

 When are my library items due?